herrickfeng/ISDM-GROUP-4/report.md

 <!-- Ideation from the above sections (stages 1 and 2 of the design thinking process), 200-300 word reflections and brainstormed ideas; stating any assumptions made. -->

+In order to fully grasp the needs of the CMC empathy maps of the key stakeholders have been generated.

+1. Outbound Customers

+2. Inbound Customers

+3. Board Members/Executives

+4. Employees/Potential Employees

+5. Company Managers

 ## Scrum

 <!--